 But Grant didn’t stop there.
 He is certainly not one who rests on his laurels.
 Once DuraEdge had perfected infield soils, focus turned to mound clays, expanded shale infield topdressings and, now to calcined clay infield topdressings.
 DuraEdge strives to create the best products possible that provide the biggest benefit to the baseball and softball groundskeepers.
 And it’s all guided by science, research and testing to back up their claims.
 Grant is so very transparent with his testing and makes the results available in his marketing materials and website.
 He hides nothing.
 And, that more than anything is why groundskeepers everywhere have grown to love DuraEdge and their products.
 You get top-quality materials — no smoke, no mirrors.

 Beacon and DuraEdge are very similar.
-We have both carved out a niche in the baseball and softball world and we strive to develop and provide innovative solutions that provide answers for the challenges of modern day groundskeeping.
-We’re proud to provide their great products, knowing this will help many of our customers nationwide.
-The Beacon-DuraEdge partnership is making a difference.
+Both carved out a niche in the baseball and softball world and both strive to develop and provide innovative solutions that provide answers for the challenges of modern day groundskeeping.
+We’re proud to provide DuraEdge’s great products and we know they will help many of our customers nationwide.
+The Beacon-DuraEdge partnership is truly making a difference on the field.